 Bukkit x Mojang

 In late 2011, the Bukkit team was invited to Mojang for discussions around the future of Minecraft modding.
-Little was known about what was explicitly discussed at this time.
-On the 28th of February 2012, EvilSeph made a post to the Bukkit forums in which he explained that the Bukkit team had been hired by Mojang to work on the modding API.
+At the time, very little was publicly known about what they discussed.
+On the 28th of February 2012, EvilSeph made a post to the Bukkit forums in which he explained that the Bukkit team had been hired by Mojang to work on an official modding API for Minecraft.
 Dinnerbone provided a thorough FAQ where he reassured the community that Bukkit was not going anywhere and that Bukkit plugins would be mostly compatible with the future Minecraft modding API.
-While the modding API never happened, the addition of the Bukkit team to Mojang significantly influenced the direction of the game.
+While the modding API never materialised, the addition of the Bukkit team to Mojang significantly influenced the direction of the game.
 Contributions made by the team, especially some of the internal technical changes by Grum, are part of the reason that the game is so different now than it was in 2012.

-Following the Bukkit team’s hire by Mojang, Bukkit brought on a few new developers.
+Following the original Bukkit team’s hire by Mojang, Bukkit brought on a few new developers to keep the project alive.
 On the 31st of March 2012, fieldmaster and Wolverness were brought onto the team.
 A few weeks later on the 24th of April Amaranth joined as well, with mbaxter and evilmidget38 to follow after that.

 Increments and Decrements of CraftBukkit